-Last year when I stumbled upon ‘chicken forage blend’ seeds, I snapped them up.
+One year when I stumbled upon ‘chicken forage blend’ seeds, I snapped them up.
 A seed pack specifically blended for my hens to forage?
 How cool was that?
-And because the price was right ($6,00 for a pound of seeds), I ordered up five pounds and dreamed of my chickens frolicking through their own garden.
+And because the price was right (under $10 for a pound of seeds), I ordered up five pounds and dreamed of my chickens frolicking through their own garden.

 As it turns out, lots of seeds survived and before long I had a thriving chicken garden with tiny blue flowers blooming prolifically throughout.